monospaced/hamster.js/README.md

       console.log(delta, deltaX, deltaY);
     });

-No jQuery or other libraries required.
+No jQuery or other libraries required, but an <a href="http://monospaced.github.com/hamster.js/angular/">adaptor for AngularJS</a> is available.

 Tested in these [core browsers](http://monospaced.github.com/obs).